The horror, the HORROR

 Amnesia: The Dark Descent

-While it's more polarizing, the sequel Machine for Pigs is also worth checking out, as long as you curb your expectations.
+While it's more polarizing, the sequel Machine for Pigs ($20 on Humble) is also worth checking out, as long as you curb your expectations.

 Penumbra: Black Plague

 Before there was Amnesia, there was Penumbra.
 Frictional's first horror series charged players with navigating an abandoned underground research compound.
-While the first game's cave system was a great start (Penumbra: Overture) it's Black Plague ($10 on Steam) that will make you need a new pair of pants.
+While the first game's cave system was a great start (Penumbra: Overture) it's Black Plague that will make you need a new pair of pants.
 The entire Penumbra collection is $10 on Humble.

 Resident Evil 7

-Resident Evil 7 ($60 on Green Man Gaming) is a huge departure for the long-running horror series—probably the biggest reinvention since Resident Evil 4.
+Resident Evil 7 ($30 on Humble) is a huge departure for the long-running horror series—probably the biggest reinvention since Resident Evil 4.
 It gives up the third-person camera, abandons the usual Resident Evil aesthetic, and even gives up the focus on combat...for most of the game.

 What’s left is very clearly Frictional-inspired, more similar to Amnesia or Penumbra (or, going outside Frictional, Outlast).
 There’s a lot of creeping around a house, playing cat-and-mouse with Jack Baker and his crazy family while trying to save your wife Mia.
 And being force-fed entrails.

 It’s not only the best Resident Evil in years, it’s also one of the best horror games period.